Deep Agents

 │ └─ Compose: no-op (compose file defines everything)

-└─ 5. createSandboxMethods() ← common: return { executeCommand, readFile, writeFiles, dispose }
+└─ 5. createSandboxMethods() ← common: return { executeCommand, spawn, readFile, writeFiles, dispose }

 If configure() throws, the base class auto-stops the container before re-throwing.